onescales/google-sheet-api/README.md

 # Additional Notes
 - This script before writing to bottom of sheet, will check for duplicates.
 It you are trying to write a value that already exists in the sheet, it will decline the new entry and let you know.
 - Make make sure to read more about sharing access with Google Sheets, Google Sheets and Apps Scripts guidelines, quotas, limitations and costs before trying to setup your own versions.
 - All code and instructions are as is.
-By reading this repository, readme or any code, you acknoledge that you are solely responsible for your own doings.
+By reading this repository, readme or any code, you acknowledge that you are solely responsible for your own doings.

 Hope you liked this!